 Who Is Monica Lewinsky?

-Monica Lewinsky was born on July 23, 1973, in San Francisco, California.
-After graduating from college, she took an internship and then a job at the White House.
+After graduating from college, Monica Lewinsky took an internship and then a job at the White House.
 From mid-1995 to 1997, Lewinsky was involved in a sexual relationship with President Bill Clinton.
 Her taped conversations with the president, and subsequent testimony, led to a media frenzy and a political firestorm.

 Monica Samille Lewinsky was born in San Francisco, California, on July 23, 1973.
 She was raised in the affluent neighborhoods of Brentwood and Beverly Hills, in Southern California.
 Her father, Bernard Lewinsky, is an oncologist, and her mother, Marcia Kaye Vilensky, is an author who publishes under the name Marcia Lewis.
 The Lewinskys divorced in 1988.